escapin/ElectionManager/README.md

 ```
 ./stop_nginx.sh
 ```
-and the user will be prompted for [sudo] password again in order to end the the instance created via [sudo].
+and the user will be prompted for [sudo] password again, in order to end the instance created by the [sudo] user.